dfinity/motoko/doc/md/message-inspection.md

 :::danger

 System function `inspect` should **not** be used for definitive access control.
 This is because `inspect` is executed by a single replica, without full consensus, and its result could be spoofed by a malicious boundary node.
+Also `inspect` is not invoked for inter-canister calls.
 Reliable access control checks can only be performed within the `shared` functions guarded by `inspect`.

 :::